Chloe Meltzer | March 06, 2023

 If you feel that the debt collector has breached the Fair Debt Collection and Practices Act, then you may be able to have court costs and attorney's fees covered along with $1,000 in damages per violation.
 It is essential you properly prove your allegation, so only consider this if you have good evidence.

 In some cases, you may want to negotiate a settlement with the debt collection agency.
 This is a good option if you have some money to pay towards the debt and want to get Hunter Warfield off your back as quickly as possible.
-You can start the negotiation process by sending a Debt Lawsuit Settlement Letter.
+SoloSettle makes it easy to start the negotiation process.

 Reaching a settlement with debt collectors like Hunter Warfield is a great option because they are usually willing to settle for less than the original amount.
 This means you can save a substantial amount of money and move on with your life when you settle.

 Be aware that if you settle, the collection account will be on your credit report for up to seven years.
 It will impact your credit score.
 It is important to read the terms and conditions of any debt settlement, because you may need to end up paying more in the long run.

 It is important you also ask the debt collector to delete it from your credit report.
 This would be in exchange for payment.
 You specifically need to request a “pay for delete letter.”
 Keep written records of everything that happens during the settlement, as well as any payments you make.
 It is also important to never give a collection agency access to your bank accounts.
 Essentially, in order to dispute the debt successfully, you should find a way to prove that you can not legally be sued for it.
 Negotiating a settlement should be your last resource.

 To learn more about settling a debt, check out this video: